 The contributions by Dr. Biddlecom initiated the grant and her continued support along with the generous support from other alumni enables the Program to offer the grant to our graduate students.

-To apply, submit the following application materials to the Director of Graduate Studies (Mary Kearney firstname.lastname@example.org) by NOON on the first Friday in October, or by NOON on the first Friday in February.
+To apply, complete and submit the Gender Studies Graduate Research Grant Application by NOON on the first Friday in October, or by NOON on the first Friday in February.
 The following items will need to be uploaded with the application:

 1) a 1-2-page summary of the research or creative project, including the title, topic, methodology/theory, projected scope of project, and rationale for a grant to advance the project; and

-2) 1-page budget and explanation of other applications for funding; and
+2) 1-page budget and explanation of other applications for funding.

 Students may apply for more than one grant in a year; however, preference will be given to those students who have not received a Biddlecom grant previously.

 Students who apply for these grants are expected to check with their home departments to ensure that their receipt of such funds would keep them within their maximum stipend limit.